 2. Improving Battery Technology and Manufacturing Costs

 Over the last few years, the manufacturing cost of a lithium-ion battery pack for an EV has been reduced from over $600 per kWh installed capacity to under $400 per kWh.
-By 2020 if not earlier, researchers predict costs will lower to about $200 per kWh, which would then make the total ownership costs of battery electric vehicles competitive with internal combusion engine (ICE) vehicles without federal tax incentives, when gasoline prices are at or above $2.60 per gallon.
+By 2020 if not earlier, researchers predict costs will lower to about $200 per kWh, which would then make the total ownership costs of battery electric vehicles competitive with internal combustion engine (ICE) vehicles without federal tax incentives, when gasoline prices are at or above $2.60 per gallon.
 By 2025, battery costs are projected to decrease to about $160 per kWh.

 3. Significant Fuel and Maintenance Cost Savings